 I expect the ASEAN budget will be questioned every now and then (which is helpful, I believe, to ensure accountability), but since we cannot ascertain at this time if the budget is being spent wisely, the infographic below can help provide a birds eye view.

-Though the 30th ASEAN summit has concluded, PH will still host the 50th anniversary on August, and the 31st ASEAN Summit with dialogue partners on November.
+Though the 30th ASEAN summit has concluded, PH will still host the ASEAN 50 anniversary celebration on August, and the 31st ASEAN Summit with dialogue partners on November.